 Using original materials from the UCI Libraries University Archives, the exhibit brings together more than 100 original photographs, archival materials, and videos, with a special focus on UCI’s history and unique character.
 Revisit homegrown traditions like the Wayzgoose festival and delight in Petr the Anteatr, the popular reimagining of UCI’s beloved mascot.
 Alumni and community members alike can walk through campus history from 1965 to present day.

 Curated by Elvia Arroyo-Ramirez, Digital Archivist for University Archives; Carolyn Downey, Education & Outreach Library Assistant; Jenna Dufour, Research Librarian for Visual Arts; and Faith Lam (BA in History and Film and Media Studies ’22), Special Collections & Archives Student Curator

 Designed by Allan Helmick, Sylvia Irving, and Luisa Lee

 UCI Libraries' Exhibits Program promotes the diverse holdings and scholarly and cultural value of the Libraries' collections to the campus and community.
-For more information about special sponsorship opportunities, or to make a transformational gift to support special projects related to the exhibit please contact UCI Libraries Associate Director of Development, Angelica Simmons, at email@example.com.
+For more information about special sponsorship opportunities, or to make a transformational gift to support special projects related to the exhibit please contact UCI Libraries Associate Director of Development, Angelica Vogel, at email@example.com.